 La Valencia Hotel is a luxury property that is close to the beach and provides modern rooms with an old-charm feel.

 Carmel-by-the-Sea is a picturesque little town that looks as though it popped straight out of a fairy tale.
-Located in Monterey, the town is one-square-mile big and is full of charming restaurants, boutiques, and cafes – there are no fast food chain restaurants here.
+Located on the Monterey Peninsula, the town is one-square-mile big and is full of charming restaurants, boutiques, and cafes – there are no fast food chain restaurants here.

 While in Carmel, head down to Carmel Beach and stroll the scenic road, go wine tasting (the village has almost 20 wine tasting rooms!), pay a visit to the Carmel Mission, and catch some live music at Sunset Center.

 Fun fact, Clint Eastwood was once the mayor and now has a restaurant here!